 “Greatest master…greatest of all.
-Please never brutally rape me!”
+Please never brutally use me!”

-“I’ll never rape you, little one,” he promised again with mournful green lighting her grief.
+“I’ll never ‘use’ you,” he promised again with mournful green lighting her grief.

 “I will never do that, my Aeris.”

-She shook and sobbed in absolute terror that he’d turn and force her over.
+She shook and sobbed in absolute terror that he’d bend her over his desk.
+Ruthlessly plow her harder and harder as she screamed and tore and bled.
 “You’d hurt me so much.
 You’re so powerful.
 I…” The words dissolved into tears.
 He was the master.
 She was the slave.
 He’d every right to her flesh.
 Every right to rip her apart and destroy her healing, pink flower.